digEmAll/pixelographer-3D/README.md

 # pixelographer-3D

-A browser-based web application (with no backend) that transforms images into pixelated 3D models, which can be printed in multicolor using a FDM printer.
+A browser-based web application (with no backend) to turn images into pixelated 3D models, which can be printed in multicolor using a FDM printer.

 # How it works